oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/_index.md

 somewhere, for example leasing tables, message and transaction stores, and so on.
-We recommend that these be kept in a database to take advantage of built-in database server HA, and the fact that disaster recovery of sites across all but the shortest distances almost always requires using a single database server to consolidate and replicate data (DataGuard).
+We recommend that these be kept in a database to take advantage of built-in database server HA, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).

 There are three common approaches on how to structure these components:
  * The first,
    which we call "domain on persistent volume" or Domain in PV, places the JDK and WebLogic binaries in the Docker image, but the domain home is kept on a separate persistent storage outside of the image.
- * The second, which we call Domain in Image, puts the JDK, WebLogic binaries and the domain home all in the Docker image.
+ * The second, which we call Domain in Image, puts the JDK, WebLogic binaries, and the domain home all in the Docker image.
- * Finally, the third approach, which we call Model in Image, puts the JDK, WebLogic binaries, and a domain model in the Docker image, and generates the domain home at runtime from the domain model.
+ * The third approach, which we call Model in Image, puts the JDK, WebLogic binaries, and a domain model in the Docker image, and generates the domain home at runtime from the domain model.

 All of these approaches are perfectly